browserengineering/book/book/chrome.md

                 55, 55, anchor='nw', text=url, font=buttonfont)
 ```

-Just to clearly show the user that they're now typing in the address
-bar, let's also draw a cursor:
+When the user is typing in the address bar, let's draw a cursor:

 ``` {.python indent=8}
 if self.focus == "address bar":